Lexus LS 500 Dashboard Lights

 After turning the car off and letting it cool down for several minutes, check to see if the coolant levels are where they should be.
 Coolant can be added if necessary.
 If the light stays on, there might be a leak.

 The anti-lock braking system is what prevents the car from slipping, by preventing the wheels from locking up.
-If this light has turned on, the Lexus LS 500 isn’t being properly guarded by this extra layer of safety, so it’s best to visit a service technician.
+If this light has turned on, the Lexus LS 500 isn’t being properly guarded by this extra layer of safety, so it’s best to visit a service center.

 The car is still safe to drive.
 But, to give yourself some extra space, be sure to brake earlier than you usually would.